 Middleburg is a somewhat small town located in the state of Florida.
 With a population of 13,655 people and six constituent neighborhoods, Middleburg is the 170th largest community in Florida.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Middleburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Middleburg is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Middleburg who work in office and administrative support (12.32%), sales jobs (10.63%), and food service (8.12%).
+Overall, Middleburg is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Middleburg who work in sales jobs (12.62%), office and administrative support (10.36%), and food service (7.21%).

-The percentage of people in Middleburg with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 13.00% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Middleburg with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.99% of adults in Middleburg have a bachelor's degree or advanced degree.

 The per capita income in Middleburg in 2018 was $23,563, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $94,252 for a family of four.
 However, Middleburg contains both very wealthy and poor people as well.

 The people who call Middleburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middleburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middleburg include German, English, Irish, Scottish, and Italian.
+Important ancestries of people in Middleburg include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Middleburg is English.
 Other important languages spoken here include Spanish and Polish.